EFG Window Washing, LLC. Cleveland, Ohio.

 When you have good content (Thomas Paine’s Common Sense comes to mind) readers become more informed and lead better lives.
 The spread of ideas through pamphlets (the world’s first internet) was how the American Revolution was started.
 Companies, like books, have to set themselves apart from everyone else if they want to get noticed.
 This opens the floodgates for critics, bad reviews and poor publicity, but that’s the price you pay when you author products and services.
 If you have the wares and an interesting tale, the people that matter will find you and never leave.
 Everyone likes an immigrant story about recipes from the old country, an arduous journey to get here with not even 2 nickels to rub together, and life-threatening bouts with the consumption…until that day when the sign gets put up.
 Before long, the family business weathers a century.
 It looks into the eyes of the Great Depression and laughs in its face because it has seen worse.
 People eat this stuff up.
 Maybe not as much as Mama Mancini’s rigatoni and meatballs, but their mouths water for fresh stories, even if they’re just a new spin on traditional favorites.
 They like to be reminded of why they started going there in the first place.
 After all, they are a chapter in that restaurant’s book.

 Now I know you’re not Mama Mancini.
 You’re EFG Window Washing.
-I heard you’re the one who’s responsible for all those dazed birds flying around out there!
+I hear you’re the one who’s responsible for all those dazed birds flying around out there.
 That’s because no one shines windows like you do.
 Cleveland has 142 skyscrapers.
 You’ve been washing the windows of Terminal Tower and the Keith Building for 30 years.
 That means there are 140 high-rises in Cleveland that have so much dirt on their windows that employees inside have to work under kerosene lamps because no light comes through.
 Their people have to call the people in Terminal Tower and the Keith Building for tales of Cleveland’s skyline.
 “Tell us about the rainbows, George!
 Tell us about the rainbows!”
 They can only imagine what life would be like if they, too, could look out their windows: Moods brighten, productivity increases.
 Words like barricaded and congested are no longer part of their vocabulary.
-EFG Window Washing joins Thoreau, Whitman and Frost as the true storytellers for embracing beautiful surroundings.
+EFG Window Washing joins Thoreau, Whitman and Frost as true storytellers for embracing beautiful surroundings.
 Can you imagine what birds flying into the windows of 142 skyscrapers at the same time might sound like?
 Let’s start writing your story.